linux-system-roles/test-harness/README.md

     oc new-project linux-system-roles-test
     oc create -f openshift-objects.yml

 The service account needs to be in the privileged scc.
 If you have appropriate permissions, you can edit it with

     oc edit scc privileged

 and add `- system:serviceaccount:linux-system-roles:tester` under `users`.

+If you need to run container as root (for example for accessing `/dev/kvm`), apply following file:

+    oc replace -f openshift-objects-root.yml

 Also, create a `config.json` and a directory containing the secrets mentioned above, and add `ConfigMap` and `Secret` objects with: